 POST-SURGICAL INSTRUCTIONS FOR PERIODONTAL/ORAL SURGERY

 Care of the mouth following surgery is very important for proper healing.
 Each person responds differently.
-Similar procedures on one side of the mouth may vary greatly from the other side as to post-operative discomfort, swelling, bleeding and duration necessary for healing.
-Following these instructions will speed the healing process and reduce the chance of swelling or bleeding.
+Similar procedures on one side of the mouth may vary greatly from the other side as to post-operative discomfort, swelling, bleeding, and duration necessary for healing.
+Following these instructions will speed up the healing process and reduce the chance of swelling or bleeding.

 DISCOMFORT AND MEDICATIONS

 - Please take medications as directed.
-Variation from the prescribed regimen can affect healing and success of the surgical procedure.
+Variation from the prescribed regimen can affect the healing and success of the surgical procedure.

 - The majority of the discomfort is typically within the first 24-72 hours following surgery.

 - Pain medication has been prescribed and is best started before the numbness wears off.
 If taking a narcotic, it is recommended to take it with food, avoid alcohol, and do not drive.